carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Disadvantages:

--   Coming up with unique package names may become an issue, leading to longer package names that overlap with the intent of libraries.
+-   Coming up with short, unique package names may become an issue, leading to longer package names that overlap with the intent of libraries.
     -   These longer package names would need to be used to refer to contained entities in code, affecting brevity of Carbon code.
 The alternative would be to expect users to always alias packages on import using `as`;